My journey

 Deep struggle

-Near mid-life, as I was dealing with disappointment in my efforts to help people, I was inspired to write a book on personal influence.
+Near mid-life, as I was dealing with deep disappointment in my efforts to help people, I was inspired to write a book on personal influence.

 Full of fear and shame, I felt stuck as a victim in painful circumstances, triggered constantly by past pain, over-reactive and completely exhausted (see Blog post 1 “What is our best self?” for how unresolved pain keeps us from being our best self).

-I wanted much better for my family and my legacy and searched desperately for answers.
-I read - and read - and read (thanks Harriet Lerner for the dance analogy and Dan Allendar for “Bold Love” as a change strategy) and so many authors who met my needs at just the right time.
+I wanted much better for my family and my legacy and I searched desperately for answers.
+I read - and read - and read (thanks Harriet Lerner for the dance analogy and Dan Allendar for “Bold Love” as a change strategy) and so many authors and leaders who met my needs at just the right time.

 I met with counselors and journaled volumes.